djangonaut-space/program/navigators.md

 ## Navigator Guidelines

-After over 15 years since it was first released, the Django framework has become vast and no one has all the answers.
+After over 15 years since it was first released, the Django framework and its ecosystem of packages has become vast and no one has all the answers.
 So it's not surprising that many find contributing to Django to be intimidating.

 Our contributors rely on our docs, commenting on tickets, and interacting with others to get up to speed.
-Whether it's using the Django Forum, Discord, mailing list, or DjangoCons, contributors want to discuss the technical specifics, the landscape, or how to best to add value.
+Whether it's using the Django Forum, Discord, mailing list, DjangoCons, or similar, contributors want to discuss the technical specifics, the landscape, or how to best to add value.

-By being a Navigator you engage in this conversation and can help accelerate someone's path to being integrated and productive within Django. :rocket:
+By being a Navigator you engage in this conversation and can help accelerate someone's path to being integrated and productive within the Django universe. :rocket:

 This program is designed to take everyone's time into consideration.
 We know it is difficult to carve out steady time to support someone.
 When you're a Navigator in this